Hamilton Lie algebroids over Dirac structures and sigma models: Introduction

 This paper is organized as follows.
-In Section 2, a Lie algebroid and related notion are prepared and notation is fixed.
-In Section 3, a Hamiltonian Lie algebroid and a momentum section over a Dirac structure is defined and some properties are discussed.
-It is proved that Hamiltonian Lie algebroids over a pre-symplectic manifold and a Poisson manifold are special examples.
-In Section 4, examples are discussed.
-In Section 5, sigma models which have Hamiltonian Lie algebroids over a Poisson manifold and a Dirac structure are constructed.
-Section 6 is devoted to discussion and outlook.
-In the Appendix, some formulas are summarized.
+In Section 2, we introduce Lie algebroids and related concepts, and we establish the notation used throughout the paper.
+In Section 3, we define a Hamiltonian Lie algebroid and a momentum section over a Dirac structure and discuss some of their properties.
+We prove that Hamiltonian Lie algebroids over pre-symplectic and Poisson manifolds are special cases of this framework.
+In Section 4, we present some examples.
+In Section 5, we construct sigma models that incorporate Hamiltonian Lie algebroids over Poisson manifolds and Dirac structures.
+In Section 6, we provide a discussion and outlook.
+Finally, in the Appendix, we summarize some useful formulas.